ChibiOS/ChibiOS/readme.txt

 - FIX: Removed unused chSysPuts() macro (bug 2672678).
-- FIX: Renamed function chSysInTimeWindow() as chTimeIsWithin() and renamed the macro chSysGetTime() in chTimeNow(), the old names are still recognized but marked as deprecated (fixes the bug 2678953 but goes a bit further).
+- FIX: Renamed function chSysInTimeWindow() as chTimeIsWithin() and renamed the macro chSysGetTime() in chTimeNow(), the old names are still recognized but marked as deprecated (fixes the bug 2678953 but goes a bit further by introducing a new API category "Time").
 - Removed testcond.c|h and moved the test cases into testmtx.c.
 Mutexes and condvars have to be tested together.
 - Added architecture diagram to the documentation.